Manufacturing in Wales: Coal

 Today, Aberpergwm is the only producer of high-grade anthracite in Western Europe, creating a high-carbon coal which creates a clean burn with low emissions, low sulphur, and high efficiency.
 Although some product is still transported to Port Talbot Steelworks, now most of the output is finely crushed to produce a carbon product suitable for use in carbon filtering.

 Steel

 Metal ore refining is a long established industry in Wales.
 As of 2007, Corus had manufacturing facilities at Port Talbot, Llanwern, Newport, Trostre, Shotton, Ammanford, Pontardulais, Tafarnaubach and Caerphilly, although only the Port Talbot Steelworks remains as a major integrated steelmaking plant.

-The Indian steelmaker, TATA steel employs slmost 7,000 across six steel working sites in Wales.
+The Indian steelmaker, TATA steel employs almost 7,000 across six steel working sites in Wales.
 The largest site Port Talbot which employs 4,000 workers, then Llanwern with over 1,000 workers followed by Shotton in Flintshire with 700.
 Around 650 workers are employed at Trostre, in Llanelli.
 Sites also exist at Newport and Caerphilly.

 Pro Steel Engineering is a steel specialist company based in Wales operating internationally.
 The company has delivered high-profile work, including collaborative projects such as the London Olympic Stadium Transformation and ICC Wales’ 22 tonne steel Welsh dragon.